a-tae-bi/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This repository is for the ALX Shell Basics task
+This repository contains solutions to the shell basics task